veithly/spoon-core/README.md

 ## 🔑 API Key Configuration

-SpoonAI supports various API services that require different API keys.
+SDCF supports various API services that require different API keys.
 Here are the configuration methods for the main API keys:

 ### Configuration Methods